 The Indian government sets bound tariff rates for some ICT products at zero (0%) in its concession schedule under the WTO Agreements.
 However, it is raising the tariff rates on these products through the Finance Bill (and subsequently the Finance Act) and the domestic notification.
-These tariffs increase measures are highly likely to violate GATT Article II, which provides that tariffs shall not be in excess of the bound tariff rates.
+These tariffs increase measures are highly likely to violate Article II of GATT, which provides that tariffs shall not be in excess of the bound tariff rates.